Karen M. Gil Internship Program

 Frequently Asked Questions

-Why Apply to be a Gil Intern?
+Why apply to be a Gil intern?

 Gil interns have the opportunity to deepen their psychology and general professional knowledge, skills, and abilities, as well as to make connections and develop relationships with community leaders.
-Gil interns find the program to be a rewarding experience that enriches their resume, allows them to earn course credit as a Psychology elective, and pays monthly!
-Learn more from our Gil Interns on our Confessions of a Giller blog!
+Gil interns find the program to be a rewarding experience that enriches their resume, allows them to earn course credit as a Psychology or Neuroscience elective, and pays monthly!
+Learn more from our Gil Interns on our Confessions of a Giller blog

 To be eligible for the Gil Internship program, students must meet all of the following requirements:

-- Psychology major
+- Psychology major or Neuroscience major

 - Junior or senior